Nadiaessou/Udacity_neighborhood_map_react-3/README.md

   ```
 2. Run the command `npm install` and `npm start`

 3. A new browser window open automatically displaying the app.
 If it doesn't, navigate to [http://localhost:3000/](http://localhost:3000/) in your browser

+4. You can run the build for testing the service worker by using `npm run build` and `npm run deploy`.

+## How I have completed this project
+- I generated an API key in Google APIs Console : https://console.developers.google.com/
+- I created my React app
+- I used google-maps-react package for loading my Google Map
+- I read articles, use Udacity forum and see tutorials that I have mentioned in 'resources' just below
+- Then I displayed the map on page, add markers, add infowindow, display a list of location, make an event when we click a location in the list, add a search bar, add a toggle button for showing or hiding the list, make all responsive with media queries.
+- I created an account in FourSquare and I used this API to provided a link with more information about the locations

 ## Resources
 * React